campus-occupancy/campus-occupancy.github.io/index.md

 Here is the link to the application repo containing the [Source Code](https://github.com/campus-occupancy/campus-occupancy).

 ### Link to the Campus Occupancy Repositories:
-Here is the link Containing the organization [Repositories](https://github.com/campus-occupancy).
+Here is the link to the organization [Repositories](https://github.com/campus-occupancy).

 ## Community Feedback